Akihabara Guide – Japan's Otaku and Tech Center

 My disappointments in Akihabara

-This neighborhood is really wonderful, with thousands of stores and products, but I personally found everything expensive.
-Had anime shirts costing as much as 10,000 yen.
+This district is truly wonderful, with thousands of stores and products, but I personally found everything expensive.
+There were アニメのシャツ that cost as much as 10,000 yen.
 Action figures vary their prices according to the popularity of the anime, etc.

-Another thing that disappointed me a little was the fact that I didn't meet many cosplayers during my stay.
+One thing that disappointed me a little was the fact that I didn't find many cosplayers during my stay.
 I found many maids but few cosplayers.
-Even though it's a wonderful neighborhood, I recommend used stores in japan, for you to buy manga and action figures.
-Since Akihabara's products are priced for the japanese salary.
+Even though it is a wonderful neighborhood, I recommend used stores in Japan for you to buy mangas and action figures.
+Given that the prices of products in Akihabara are made for the Japanese salary.

-Some neighborhood locations stand out like Softmap, yodobashi, maidreamin, mandarake, Animate and many others.
-It is worth mentioning the Sega game center and the Kaikan radio which is a large mall, they stand out on the main street at the exit of Akiba station.
-It is worth remembering that you don't have to go to Akihabara to find these main stores, most of them are present in several cities and neighborhoods.
+Some places in the neighborhood stand out such as Softmap, yodobashi, maidreamin, mandarake, Animate and many others.
+It's worth mentioning the Sega game center and the Radio Kaikan, which is a large shopping mall that stand out on the main street at the Akiba station exit.
+It's worth remembering that it's not necessary to go to Akihabara to find these main stores, most of them are present in several cities and neighborhoods.

 Have you ever visited the Akihabara neighborhood?
 Tell us your experience in the comments and share with your friends.